 Here are some of the reasons why we fail at keeping to our resolutions, and how we can do better in setting and keeping to our own promises to ourselves.

 Read Also: Thinking Of Saving Only When You Earn More?
 Here’s Why It Will Never Happen.

 #1 Your Resolutions Aren’t Specific (Enough)

-The problem with saying “I want to earn more money this year” is that while the end result is defined, the actions for doing so is not.
+The problem with saying “I want to earn more money this year” is that while the end result is defined, the actions for doing so are not.
 Earning more money is vague and not actionable.
 The same goes for “I want to lose weight near year”.

-Rather, it would be more helpful for yourself to think of how you want to achieve this.
+Rather, it would be more helpful for you to think of how you want to achieve this.
 A more apt goal might be “I want to start a side hustle and spend at least four hours on it each weekend.”
 If your goal is to keep fit, a specific goal could be “I want to pick up a new sport and do it at least once a week”.